dinubs/lucid/readme.md

 # Lucid

 Lucid is a 2D Javascript game-engine, primarily for the platforming genre.
-Heavily based on the game-engine Dissimulate posted on both [GitHub](https://github.com/dissimulate/Clarity) and [CodePen](https://codepen.io/dissimulate/pen/CqIxk).
-It's quite evolved from that engine though, as things are much more broken apart now, and easier to extend onto.
+Heavily based on the game-engine Dissimulate posted on both [GitHub](https://github.com/dissimulate/Clarity) and [CodePen](https://codepen.io/dissimulate/pen/CqIxk) name Clarity.
+It's quite evolved from that engine, as things are much more broken apart now, and easier to extend on.
+The benefit of a lightweight engine like Lucid is to get a playable version as fast as possible that you can build upon.

-There are a handful of [code examples](https://github.com/dinubs/lucid) and examples you can [play](https://lucid.dinubs.now.sh).
+There are a handful of [code examples](https://github.com/dinubs/lucid/tree/master/example) (I've done my best to comment as much as possible) and examples you can [play](https://lucid.dinubs.now.sh).

 # Install and Use